 All the trains heading North all stop at the Royal beach resort of Hua Hin around 240kms South of Bangkok.

-The Southern city of Hat Yai is the gateway into Malaysia and the islands of Langkawi and Penang or you can connect with a direct overnight train to Kuala Lumpur.
+The Southern city of Hat Yai is the gateway into Malaysia and the islands of Langkawi and Penang.

-The International Express train stops in Surat Thani on its way to and from Butterworth Penang.
+The International Express train stops in Surat Thani on its way to and from the Malaysian border, where KTM Komuter Trains now travel south to Butterworth.

 You can use this service to travel from Surat Thani to Langkawi Island (get off at Arau or Alor Setar) or Georgetown on Penang Island, which is just across the water from Butterworth Station.

-If you want to travel from Surat Thani to Kuala Lumpur by train, you will first have to go to either Hat Yai and travel from there to KL, or to Butterworth and catch one of the many trains a day leaving for KL Sentral.
+If you want to travel from Surat Thani to Kuala Lumpur by train, you will first have to go to the border at Padang Besar, then take an ETS Train from there to KL.

 For all departures and arrivals at Surat Thani railway station see the links below :